odubno/gauss-naive-bayes/README.md

 ![Alt text](img/bayes_2.JPG "Optional Title")

-The marginal probability is calculated using sum of the product of Prior Probability and Normal Probability.
+The marginal probability is calculated using the sum of the product of the Prior Probability and Normal Probability.
 ![Alt text](img/bayes_marginal.JPG "Optional Title")

 The Marginal Probability is determined using all 3 classes and the Normal Probability of their features.